RealTschoegl/StockBot/README.md

 - [ ] Add stocks controller method that switches the completeness of a Company entry and have that shown on the company page.

-- [ ] Make the Company pages responsive
+- [ ] Make the Company pages responsive - https://github.com/johnpolacek/stacktable.js/

-- [ ] Put in check for 404 failure for new stocks
+- [ ] Put in check for 404 failure for new stocks and make the picker page render different layouts based on responses